jdmonin/JSettlers2/Readme.md

   config changes made from your version to the latest version.
 Occasionally defaults change and you'll need to add a server config option to keep the same behavior, so read carefully.
+- When upgrading from 1.x to 2.x, the applet class name changes from `soc.client.SOCPlayerClient` to `soc.client.SOCApplet`,
+  so update the applet tag in your download page html.
+  (Most people and most browsers don't use the applet anymore.)
 - If you're using the optional database, backup the database and see the "Upgrading from an earlier version" section of [doc/Database.md](doc/Database.md) for parameter changes and other actions to take.